locationtech/geomesa/docs/user/datastores/index_basics.rst

 Attribute indices also support a secondary, tiered index structure.
 This can improve attribute queries that also contain a spatial and/or temporal predicate.
-Unless configured differently, the default geometry and date attributes will be used to create a secondary Z3 of XZ3 index.
+Unless configured differently, the default geometry and date attributes will be used to create a secondary Z3 or XZ3 index.

 .. note::